 As David tried to collect his schoolbooks, the boys continued punching him, kicking him, cursing at him, and making threats.
 They told him if he didn’t give them money, he wouldn’t get his stuff back.
 David turned his pockets inside out to show the boys he had no money, but they were not convinced and ordered the boy to remove all of his clothing.
 Under violent threat, David complied.
 The boys rummaged through his clothing as he stood in only his new underwear purchased for the new school year.
 They found no money.

 The boys then started to rip pages out of David’s books, forcing him to rip pages too as they beat him.
 They kept asking where the money was, but David could not provide a satisfactory answer.
-Instead, Billy said “Take your goddamn underwear off”.
+Instead, Billy said, “Take your goddamn underwear off” (TWO BULLIES LAYING-IN-WAIT - A BOY IS TAKEN.
+The Sad Story of David Stukel, at Mt.
+Olivet Cemetery. - YouTube).
 Again fearful for his life, David complied.
 Billy and James then forced David to perform oral sex on each of them.
 Following the assault, they bent him over an old oil drum and took turns raping him.
 When they were done, they told the boy to put his clothes back on.